nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 that an invalid command has been given, and specify the correct format for the `add-doctor command`. <br>
 Example: `add-doctor ic/S9851586G g/F p/98765433 e/betsycrowe@example.com a/#104-C, Wakanda St 42 t/Surgeon`<br>
 Error Message: `Invalid command format!` <br>
-   `add-doctor: Adds a person to the address book.
+   `add-doctor: Adds a person to MediLink Contacts.
 Parameters: n/NAME p/PHONE e/EMAIL a/ADDRESS g/GENDER ic/NRIC [t/TAG]...`
 2. Invalid/Empty Field <br>
    Fields have specific formats to be followed.
 Failure to adhere to this format will lead to an error message that specifies the format to be used for that field.
 Usage of flags without any message will lead to the same